Homological lemmas for (non-abelian) group-like structures by diagram chasing in a self-dual context: Acknowledgements

 \section{Acknowledgements}

 The first author wishes to thank Stellenbosch University for its kind hospitality during his visits in October and November 2022.
-The fourth author wishes to thank the African Institute for Mathematical Sciences (AIMS) and Stellenbosch University for their kind hospitality and the opportunity to present an invited lecture series in the \emph{1st Workshop on Mathematical Structures} for which the notes \cite{workshop notes} were prepared.
+The fourth author wishes to thank the African Institute for Mathematical Sciences (AIMS) and Stellenbosch University for their kind hospitality and the opportunity to present an invited lecture series in the \emph{1st Workshop on Mathematical Structures} for which the notes \cite{workshop notes} were prepared. \\\\ \textbf{Funding Declaration} The authors have not received any funding for this project.